Nanocodes-Programming/nanocode-docs/netro_wallet/psp_sell.md

 }
 ```

-**400 Bad reqeust:** An error occured as described by the message field.
+**400 Bad request:** An error occured as described by the message field.
 ```json
 {
   "status": "failure",